ocbe-uio/contingencytables/README.md

 ## Usage

-After installing, you must load the package by running `library("contingencytables")` in R. You can read more about the package and its functions by running `library(help="contingencytables")` or by consulting the SAGT book.
+After installing, you must load the package by running `library("contingencytables")` in R. You can read more about the package and its functions by running `library(help="contingencytables")` or by consulting the SACT book.

 # License